AlvaradoEddo/rust_scanner/README.md

 Rust syntax and lexical analyzer implemented in Python. <img align="right" src="/images/rust-scanner.png" width="250" height="250"/>

-This project was made for the class Programming Languages at ESPOL (SOFG1009)
+This project was made for the Programming Languages class at ESPOL (SOFG1009).

 <h3> Members </h3>